smallhadroncollider/taskell/roadmap.md

 ## Bugs

-- Vertical scrolling falls behind
+- Vertical scrolling hides list titles

 ## To Do